-*Fluid mixing from Kelvin-Helmholtz instability computed using our in-house Flux Reconstruction solver (video in the Gallery)
+*Fluid mixing from Kelvin-Helmholtz instability computed using a Flux Reconstruction solver that I wrote for a class project at Technion (video in the Gallery)

-A Mach 1.5 shock wave diffracting past a triangular prism (Schardin's test) using my PhD code MIGHTY.
+A Mach 1.5 shock wave diffracting past a triangular prism (Schardin's test) using my multi-GPU accelerated LES code MIGHTY developed during PhD.

 Hi, I'm Hemanth.
-I am a postdoctoral fellow at CFDLAB Technion, directed by Prof. Steven Frankel.
-I love fluid mechanics and mathematics.
-I enjoy taking on focused challenges that allow me to dive deep into a problem and learn a wide range of new concepts along the way.
-Not long ago, in the midst of a war, I completed my PhD thesis at Technion.
+I am a postdoctoral fellow at Johns Hopkins University working on data assimilation methods for high-speed flows.
+I am passionate about science, philosophy, music, and lately cats.
+I enjoy taking up focused challenges that allow me to dive deep into a problem and learn a wide range of new concepts along the way.
+Not long ago, in the midst of a war, I completed my PhD thesis at Technion; advisory of Prof. Steven Frankel and collaboration with several wonderful colleagues.
 On a daily basis, I go to lab, read stuff, write code, debug, and work together with colleagues.
-My research interests include: high-speed flows, numerical methods for compressible Navier-Stokes, supersonic jet noise, shock wave dynamics, and Physics informed machine learning.
+My research interests include: high-speed flows, numerical-methods, data assimilation, supersonic jet noise, and all things shock waves.

-Prior to Technion, I was a a master's student at the Indian Institute of Technology Madras (India) in Dr R. Sriram and group, where I performed wind tunnel experiments (Mach ≈ 3).
+Prior to Technion, I was a master's student at the Indian Institute of Technology Madras (India) in Dr R. Sriram and group, where I performed wind tunnel experiments (Mach ≈ 3).
 In particular, I focused on '3-D Shock Boundary Layer Interactions'.
 My M.Tech thesis primarily focused on designing a suction-based control strategy to mitigate the unsteadiness in 3D-SBLIs.
-I also had a great opportunity of working with Dr. Nagabushana Rao in developing a high-order finite difference-based wall distance solver.
+I also had a great opportunity of working with Dr. Nagabushana Rao in developing a high-order finite difference-based wall distance solver which drove me in to the path of CFD and numerical analysis down the line.

 An unexpected 'lab meeting' on the streets of Jerusalem.
 Bumped into Prof. Frankel and his family while strolling at the first railway station markets.